 There are a variety of factors that have potential to adversely affect remaining leopard frog populations in Washington.
 It is not known for certain what factors alone may trigger extirpation of leopard frogs from a site.
 Agricultural chemicals have been implicated in the decline of amphibians in other areas.
-The increasing spread of bullfrogs, which are known to prey upon leopard frogs and other amphibians, is also a major concern.
-Exotic fish are known to eat amphibians, and may also adversely affect leopard frogs.
+Rotenone used to control unwanted fish can kill leopard frog tadpoles.
+The increasing spread of bullfrogs, which are known to prey upon leopard frogs and other amphibians, is a major concern.
+Introduced fish are known to eat amphibians, and are thought to cause significant declines in leopard frog populations.

 A number of habitat-related changes have caused declines in other regions and at other sites, and these are possible factors in Washington.
 Land use changes, irrigation projects, and development have contributed to changes in the hydrology of many areas, potentially affecting amphibians through rapid changes in water levels during critical embryonic and larval periods.
-Drought may also have contributed to the decline witnessed in Washington.
-Research, monitoring, and evaluation of the factors potentially causing the decline of leopard frogs is essential to their conservation.
+Disease may also have contributed to the decline witnessed in Washington.
+Research, monitoring, and evaluation of the factors potentially causing the decline of leopard frogs are essential to their conservation.